Global fields

 By design, SyncHub does very few data transformations.
 We do, however, make some minor changes to ensure consistency.

-All data tables contain CreatedDate and ModifiedDate columns.
+All data tables contain _WhenCreated_ and _WhenModified_ columns.
 These will be populated provided we can ascertain the creation date or modification date of a record.
-Note that if a date field is provided by a data source then this will also be included in the data set.
+If the field is _not_ provided by the endpoint, then these fields will be NULL.

 The RemoteID is the unique identifier supplied by the data source.
-In the case of parent-child queries – where there is no clear unique identifier – we will generate a RemoteID using parent and child identifiers.
+In the case of parent-child queries, where there is no clear unique identifier, we will generate a RemoteID using both parent and child identifiers.

 ####Nested data and parent-child relationships